Discreet Confidential Consultation (213) 374-3952

 Understanding the legal process is crucial in sexual assault cases, especially in Los Angeles County, where both criminal and civil lawsuits are being filed, particularly in Hollywood and against athletes.
 Knowing when a case can be filed criminally or civilly is key, as often, the activity falls under both categories.

-So, I often see that the party gets an attorney while the criminal case is going on or even before the criminal case to try to get some money related to whatever happened.
+I often see that the party hires an attorney while the criminal case is ongoing or even before it begins, in an attempt to secure financial compensation related to the incident.
 Or they wait until the criminal case is done.

 The person gets convicted or pleads guilty; then they use that conviction or guilty plea against the person to sue them civilly.
 To me, that is a prevalent thing.